Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "Oversee" that will make your leadership experience more compelling and help you pass through applicant tracking systems more effectively.
+I've compiled powerful synonyms you can use instead of Oversee that will make your leadership experience stand out to hiring managers and clearly communicate your management capabilities and results-driven approach.

 Better Alternatives to Use Instead